gerardcl/transcribbr/README.md

 2.- browse to: localhost:8080

-3.- set and load an existing file on the Internet, i.e.: http://www.thescottishvoice.org.uk/Common-Assets/spaw2/uploads/files/audio-sample-stuart.mp3
+3.- set and load an existing file on the Internet, i.e.: use next example file http://www.thescottishvoice.org.uk/Common-Assets/spaw2/uploads/files/audio-sample-stuart.mp3